Shorty-Labs/esx_duty/README.md

 * Description: Check daily times for a specific date.

 * Parameters:
+  - jobName: The name of the job to check daily times for.
   - date: The date in the format DD/MM/YY.

 * Permissions: Admins and job supervisors (boss) can check daily times for any job, while regular players can only check their own daily times.